timmichels/opi/GOVERNANCE.md

 #### TSC Responsibilities

-The responsibilities of the Diamond Bluff Technical Steering Committee are as follows:
+The responsibilities of the OPI Project Technical Steering Committee are as
+follows:

-* Coordinating the technical direction of the Diamond Bluff Project
+* Coordinating the technical direction of the OPI Project
-* Nominating and reviewing new sub-projects for creation under the Diamond Bluff organization after final approval by the Board.
+* Nominating and reviewing new sub-projects for creation under the OPI Project organization after final approval by the Board.
 * Confirming selected maintainers in the sub-projects, and ensuring they have the technical support necessary to be successful in their role as a maintainer.
-* Communicating with external and industry organizations concering Diamond Bluff technical matters.
+* Communicating with external and industry organizations concering OPI Project technical matters.
 * Appointing represenatives to work with other open source or open standards communities.
 * Voting on technical matters relating to any common code base or